Skip to content

 name -n, --name string ConnectSoft.ApiLibrary1 No The name of the generated library project and solution.
 This name is used for the .csproj file, solution folder, and default namespace.

-ApiServiceName --api-service-name, -api-srv-name string ExchangeRate Yes The service name used in code (e.g., ExchangeRate, GoogleAnalytics, StripeClient).
-This value replaces ExchangeRate throughout the generated code.
+ApiServiceName --api-service-name, -api-srv-name string ExchangeRate No The service name used in code (e.g., ExchangeRate, GoogleAnalytics, StripeClient).
+Override the default for real libraries.

-ApiServiceDescription --api-service-description, -api-srv-desc string Exchange rate Yes A short human-readable description of the API being wrapped.
-Used in XML documentation and comments.
+ApiServiceDescription --api-service-description, -api-srv-desc string Exchange rate No Short human-readable description of the API.
+Override for real libraries.

-AuthenticationType --authentication-type, -auth-type choice None No Select the authentication mechanism used by the API.
-Choices: None, Basic, OAuth, OpenIDConnect, ApiKey.
+AuthenticationType --authentication-type, -auth-type choice None No Single choice: None, Basic, OAuth, OpenIDConnect, ApiKey.
+Determines auth options files and packages—not multiple independent flags.

-UseMetrics --use-metrics, -metrics bool true No Enable built-in metrics support for custom application metrics using System.Diagnostics.Metrics (OpenTelemetry compatible).
-When true, includes metrics classes and unit tests.
+UseMetrics --use-metrics, -metrics bool true No When true, includes Metrics/ and metrics unit tests; adds Microsoft.Extensions.Diagnostics.

 Parameter Details